 Malaysia's popularity as a growing tourist destination bodes very well for buy-to-let investors.
 This of course translates to an increase in buyers and renters on the one hand, but brings with it intensified competition on the other.

-Bank Guarantees are commonly given by developers in Malaysia and IPIN approved projects will always be protected by local or overseas bank guarantees.
+Bank Guarantees are commonly given by developers in Malaysia.

 Property ownership in Malaysia is sold freehold, leaving no room for ownership disputes.